ebi-webcomponents/nightingale/packages/nightingale-textarea-sequence/README.md

 #### `disable-header-check?: boolean (default: false)`

 Indicates if the checks against the alphabet should consider the absence of the header.
-This will only makes sense if the attribute `single` is also `true`, if it's not, the value of the error `headerCheckRequiredForMultipleSequences` will be `true`.
+This will only make sense if the attribute `single` is also `true`, if it's not, the value of the error `headerCheckRequiredForMultipleSequences` will be `true`.

 ##### `min-sequence-length?: number (default: 1)`

-Defines the minimum number of bases required in the textarea
+Defines the minimum number of amino or nucleic acids required in the textarea

 ##### `inner-style?: string (default: '')`

 Inline CSS style for the main container.
-The attributes `width` and `height` would have higher priority of any value for height and width created in the inline style.
+Please note that the container's height and width should not be set using `inner-style` but with the `height` and `width` attributes (see [Usage](##Usage))

 #### `sequence: string` **_[Read Only]_**

-The current value of the text-area.
+The current value of the textarea.

 #### `errors` **_[Read Only]_**

 The current value of the error report.
 In the shape of an object, where the keys are the type of error, and their values are booleans indicating if the current text has that error.

-Example:
+Usage example:

 ```javascript
 {